Skip to main content

 Examples of different UV exposure patterns printed from the same multi-material resin.
 Darker yellow regions have higher UV exposure times leading to tougher regions.

 LLNL researchers have developed an innovative and uniform single-pot polymer multi-material system, based on a combination of 3 different reactive chemistries.
 By combining the three different constituent monomers, fine control of mechanical attributes, such as elastic modulus, can be achieved by adjusting the dosage of UV light throughout the additive manufacturing process.
-This results in…
+This…

 Image